ramirorichmand/RR11_Boing/README.md

 8. **Deployment**:
    - Once you are satisfied with the game, you can deploy it by hosting the files on a web server or using a platform like GitHub Pages.

-## 🙏 Acknowledgements

-This project is inspired by the Dinosaur game found on the Chrome "No Internet" screen.
-It is built for educational purposes and to showcase the use of HTML, JavaScript, and CSS in creating a simple game.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).